abhishek210/MyApp/README.md

 14. `git tag` used to make the release branch.

-* There are two releases.
+* There are three releases.
 * .gitignore is added for ignoring .log files.